 The priority application deadline is Nov.
-1 and the final application deadline is Feb.
-1.
+1, 2019 and the final application deadline is Feb.
+1, 2020 for Fall 2020 admission.

 The curriculum consists of didactic and clinical course work structured around the American Association of Colleges of Nursing (AACN) Essentials of Doctoral Education and when appropriate, the National Organization of Nurse Practitioner Faculties (NONPF) Nurse Practitioner Core Competencies.
 Didactic and clinical course work culminates in the completion of an evidence-based clinical scholarship project during the Clinical Scholarship course sequences.